ColtonKawamura/coltonkawamura/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I'm a father of three young kids and a proud husband.
-I'm currently a a program manager in a large industry.
+I'm currently a program manager in a large industry.
 In my limited free time, I continue to study physics.

 I earned undergraduate and graduate degrees in physics where I concentrated on computational analysis of theoretical energetic materials.